RaghadAbdelhameed/Uber-Booking-Classification/README.md

-# Uber-Booking-Prediction
+#Comparative Analysis of Machine Learning for Uber Booking Prediction 🚗
 This repository hosts a project focused on a systematic comparison of various machine learning models to solve a multi-class classification problem.
 The task is to predict the final outcome of an Uber booking from a set of five distinct categories: 'Completed', 'Cancelled by Driver', 'Cancelled by Customer', 'No Driver Found', and 'Incomplete'.
+The primary objective is to evaluate the performance, efficiency, and scalability of different algorithms to identify the most suitable approach for this real-world dataset.